-The closest air traffic control tower is located approximately 16 miles southeast of the Facility Site at the Ithaca Tompkins International Airport (AirNav.com, 2024).
+The closest air traffic control towers are located approximately 20 miles northwest and approximately 23 miles northeast of the Facility Site at the Syracuse Hancock International Airport and the Griffiss International Airport (AirNav.com, 2023).
 The FAA is the organization in the United States government responsible for air traffic control and for evaluating and issuing determinations on petitions for objects that penetrate the nation's airspace.
-Under 14 CFR Part 77.9, any person proposing to undertake any construction that is more than 200 feet above ground level (AGL) must provide notice to the FAA.
+Under Title 14 Code of Federal Regulations (CFR) Part 77.9, any person proposing to undertake any construction that is more than 200 feet above ground level (AGL) must provide notice to the FAA.
 As part of the required review process, the FAA will reach out both internally and to other agencies, including the DoD Siting Clearinghouse, to determine whether such construction will adversely affect air safety, including navigational and surveillance systems such as radar.

 Any object, such as a wind turbine, that is higher than 499 feet AGL at the site of the object is automatically issued a Notice of Preliminary Findings (NPF).
 Issuance of an NPF triggers a requirement for the FAA to conduct an aeronautical study of the locations of each proposed turbine.
 The FAA can issue two types of determinations - a Hazard Determination or a Determination of No Hazard (DNH).
-The Applicant submitted the proposed Facility layout to the FAA on May 10, 2024, so that aeronautical studies of locations of each proposed turbine can be conducted under the provisions of 14 CFR Part 77.
-The Applicant received a Notice of Presumed Risk from the DoD Siting Clearinghouse, in coordination with the FAA, in a letter dated August 13, 2024, which included a request for the Applicant to enter into discussions with the Department of the Air Force to identify any feasible and affordable mitigation actions.
-Correspondence between the Applicant and the FAA to date is documented in Appendix 2-A. The Applicant will continue to coordinate with the FAA and associated parties and will provide copies of any determinations to the Office of Renewable Energy Siting and Electric Transmission (ORES) upon receipt.
+The Applicant submitted the proposed Facility layout to the FAA on August 24, 2023, so that aeronautical studies of locations of each proposed turbine can be conducted under the provisions of 14 CFR Part 77.
+The Applicant anticipates receiving a response from the FAA soon.
+The Applicant will continue to coordinate with the FAA and will provide copies of any determinations to the Office of Renewable Energy Siting upon receipt.
+Copies of all correspondence with the FAA to date are provided in Appendix 2-A.